why therapy or counselling?

 You might be feeling that therapy or counselling could help you, but still have questions – or are wondering whether I'll suit you as a therapist or counsellor.
 I hope the following may help:

-counselling or therapy with Lokadhi
+counselling or therapy in London with Lokadhi

 You may be feeling alone with whatever’s troubling you, and find it helpful to share the issues that concern you with a therapist or counsellor.